JonatanRasmussen/world_of_warcraft_mod_mplus_say_callouts_weakaura/README.md

 # /say Callouts M+ TWW S2 (by BudoBoy07)

 My popular Weakaura dungeon mod for World of Warcraft, currently sitting at 12.000 views, 1100 downloads and 150 stars. **[See it's Wago.io page for more details.](https://wago.io/6CDe7U7t6)**.

-This Github page was created to show off my work – development and community engagement only happens on the mods Wago.io page.
+This Github page was created to show off my work... 😛 Development and community engagement only happens on the mods Wago.io page.

 ---